StevenTammen/bibledocs.org/content/ministry-progress-summaries/2024/through-3-23-24/_index.md

 <!-- --- -->

-### What the output videos look like on YouTube/the website
+### What the output videos look like on YouTube/the website {#what-the-output-videos-look-like-on-youtube-the-website}

 The big things to note are the clean title-slide transitions between topics, and the accurate timestamps for every single section/topic.